Formula for OEE calculation – problems, fixes

 2. Consider setup time as part of the operating time.

-The blog post ‘OEE formula – bad idea to cook up‘ explains why you need to be truthful with the downtimes, and
+The blog post ‘OEE formula – bad idea to cook up‘ explains why you need to be truthful with the downtimes.

 The original support tree sometimes dies because the strangler robs it of sunlight and cuts off its nutrient flow from the soil, and the strangler fig becomes a tree with a hollow central core.